Cancellation of Debt Income

-Cancellation of debt results if a debt for which the taxpayer is personally liable is discharged ("forgiven", or written off as uncollectible).
+Cancellation of debt results if a debt that the taxpayer is personally liable is discharged (“forgiven”, or written off as uncollectible).

 Reporting